level-1-dao/level-1-dao/README.md

 # Level 1
+#### Our DApp is currently live on Rinkeby Testnet.
+Check it out! -> [Level 1](https://level1.vercel.app/)

 <p align="center">
  <img src="public/assets/images/L1_Mascots_1.png?raw=true" alt="Next js starter banner">
 </p>

-#### A fun and friendly learning and development platform designed for decentralized communities to tap into the full awesomeness of their membership.
+### A fun and friendly learning and development platform designed for decentralized communities to tap into the full awesomeness of their membership.

 ## Tech Used